cromatikap/nostr-reputation-authority/README.md

 ## Proposal

-An user accounts reputation authority DVM is composed of a *service* and *registration interface*:
+A user accounts reputation authority DVM is composed of a *service* and *registration interface*:

 The *service*: